Image Credit: Bowling Photoman/Shutterstock.com

 - Thermal batteries are used in thermal hybrid vehicles to use heat storage of surplus exhaust heat from an internal combustion engine.

 - The thermal atomic battery is ideal for use in situations that require prolonged operation without battery recharging or replacement.
-Such situations include unmanned scientific facilities, pacemaker and spacecraft, to mention a few.
+Such situations include unmanned scientific facilities, pacemakers, and spacecraft, to mention a few.

 - An increased amount of thermal energy is generated during operation, where each system may generate 200 W-250 W of heat.
 Cooling systems present in the data centers help to dissipate the heat produced by the computer systems, improving performance and reliability.